jfhovinne/updater/README.md

 Code is lightweight and integrates well in a continuous integration / continuous deployment workflow.
 It is an alternative to available Drupal update/deployment tools, as it does not require a module to be created, and is Drupal 7 and 8 compatible already.
-In theory, a Drupal instance configuration could be rebuilt from installation time to current state if only updated by updaters.

 ## Installation